Cuates/windowsinstall/package_installer/README.md

   - ✅ Safe exit if the selected package list is empty
   - ✅ Dynamically installs the latest Python 3.x version via Winget if missing
   - ✅ Avoids Microsoft Store alias trap by checking Winget directly
-  - ✅ Instructs user to restart terminal after Python install
+  - ✅ Instructs user to restart the terminal after Python install
   - ✅ Displays real-time install progress for each package (no more blinking cursor)